gvwilson/sensibleadventures/cloudherd/cloudherd.md

 "Grappa!"
 Noxy stomped her foot.
 "Never mind that now!
 The tiger says people are hurt and need help.
 At least, I think they're people," she added belatedly.

 "They are as human as you are," the tiger said.
-"Are you the *tralpa* here, or the reeve?"
+"Are you the *tralpa* here?"

 Grappa Gas snorted.
-"Not likely, but I can take you to them."
+"Not likely, but I can take you to the reeve."

 Ten minutes later, the whole village was in the cobbled square---or rather, the whole village minus most of the adults, who had left a week ago for the